writeabyte/stakz-example/index.md

 1. Stakz Server is running with the --execute flag explicitly enabled.
 Without the --execute flag, the server is a basic file server.
 2. The anonymous token generated when starting the stakz server matches the token specified in the terminal window (also required for saving files).

+It is also recommended to only run stakz-server via the docker container.
+This will provide a layer of isolation between the commands being run and your local computer.